Made in China (2009 film): Release

-The film made its world premiere in March 15, 2009 at the South by South West (SXSW) film festival in Austin, Texas, a popular venue for the mumblecore scene.
-Made in China had a film festival tour across the United States in 2009: showing at the Newport Beach Film Festival; HATCHFest Asheville; Little Rock Film Festival; Lighthouse International Film Festival; the Friar's Club Comedy Film Festival; the Sidewalk Film Festival; the Chicago International Film Festival; the Hawaii International Film Festival; and the St. Louis International Film Festival.
+In a SXSW interview with IndieWire, Krant emphasized her commitment to creative authenticity and resourcefulness.[7]The film made its world premiere in March 15, 2009 at the South by South West (SXSW) film festival in Austin, Texas, where is won the Grand Jury Award for Best Narrative Feature, Made in China had a film festival tour across the United States in 2009: showing at the Newport Beach Film Festival; HATCHFest Asheville; Little Rock Film Festival; Lighthouse International Film Festival; the Friar's Club Comedy Film Festival; the Sidewalk Film Festival; the Chicago International Film Festival; the Hawaii International Film Festival; and the St. Louis International Film Festival.

 In 2010, the film was featured at the Oxford Film Festival, the Sedona International Film Festival, the Tiburon International Film Festival, the Tallgrass Film Festival and the Gene Siskel Film Center.
-It also made an international appearance at: the 2009 Oldenburg International Film Festival in Germany; the 2009 Calgary International Film Festival, the 2010 Victoria Film Festival in Canada; and the 2011 Singapore International Film Festival.
+It also made an international appearance at: the 2009 Oldenburg International Film Festival in Germany where it won the Audience Favorite Award; the 2009 Calgary International Film Festival, the 2010 Victoria Film Festival in Canada; and the 2011 Singapore International Film Festival.
 The film would later be picked up for distribution by IFC Films and was subsequently made available on IFC’s video-on-demand platform in June 2010.
 Made in China also became available to rent and buy on Sundance Now and iTunes in 2011.

 Reception

-Critical Reception
+Critical reception

 As a micro-budgeted production, Made in China encapsulated many elements of the typical mumblecore scene.
 Honolulu Star-Advertiser's Burl Burlingame called it "a thoroughly charming, quirkily funny independent film with a standout performance that would never have been touched in a million years by a major studio".
 Nick Otten from the St. Louis Beacon describes it as the classic example of a true indie film, one that is created by friends.
 Made in China was "Wes Anderson’s whimsy meets David Mamet’s love of duplicity" according to IndieWire's Brian Brooks.
 A sentiment that is echoed by Richard Whittaker of The Austin Chronicle, who called the film a "semi improvised comedy" that "dances charmingly between the ingenuity of human inventiveness and the deviousness of the duplicity people commit on each other."
 Whittaker specifically notes how the film invites audiences to sympathise with Johnson rather than ridicule him for his "sense of wonder".